Pirates vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have come away with 16 wins in the 36 contests they have been listed as the underdogs in this season.
+- The Pirates have been victorious in 17, or 45.9%, of the 37 contests they have been chosen as underdogs in this season.

-- Pittsburgh has entered 13 games this season as the underdog by +130 or more and is 5-8 in those contests.
+- Pittsburgh has played as an underdog of +180 or more twice this season and split those games.

-- The moneyline set for this matchup implies the Pirates have a 43.5% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Pirates have a 35.7% chance of walking away with the win.

-- Games involving Pittsburgh have gone over the total set by oddsmakers in 23 of 49 chances this season.
+- Pittsburgh and its opponents have gone over the total this season in 24 of its 50 opportunities.

-- The Pirates have played just two games with a spread this season and covered in each game.
+- The Pirates have won every one of their three games against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.